Nasir-ay/codex_beverages/README.md

 [![CodeX Analysis Visualizations](06_codex_pbi/display_dashboard.png "click here to view the visualizations")](codex_pdf.pdf)

-_Interact with the dashboard by downloading the Power BI file from the repository files_
+_Interact with the dashboard by downloading the Power BI file from the files in the repository_

 ## Relevant Insights
 Through a comprehensive analysis of the survey data, I have gained valuable insights into the preferences, behaviors, and perception of our respondents.
 The following list highlights the key findings and trends that emerged from the survey responses: